ivandotv/validar/docs/validation/validation.md

  * @param test Test function for the validation @see Test
  * @param message Message for the user if validation fails @see TestMessage
  * @param missingMessage Message when field to be validated is not present @see MissingFieldMessage
- * @param required if field to be validated must exist on the object to be validated.
+ * @param required if the field to be validated must exist on the object to be validated.
  */
 export interface ValidationConfig {
   test: Test<any>